Measuring and assessing the biological health of soils

 Part 2 Fauna as indicators of soil health

-• 9.Mesofauna as indicators of soil health: Stefaan De Neve, Ghent University, Belgium;
+• 9.Microarthropods as soil health indicators: Junwei Hu and Stefaan De Neve, Ghent University, Belgium; and Zoë Lindo, University of Western Ontario, Canada;

-• 10.Nematodes/microfauna as indicators of soil health: Deborah Neher, University of Vermont, USA;
+• 10.Nematodes as indicators of soil health: Deborah A. Neher, University of Vermont, USA; and Krisztina N. Mosdossy, Cornell University, USA;

 Part 3 Applications

-• 11.Integrating biological indicators into soil health testing programmes: Joseph Amsili, Cornell University, USA;
+• 11.Biological indicators in laboratory-based soil health testing programmes: Joseph P. Amsili and Harold van Es, Cornell University, USA;

-• 12.Using biological indicators of soil health to assess the impact of particular cropping practices: Joann Whalen, McGill University, Canada;
+• 12.Using biological indicators of soil health to assess the impact of particular cropping practices: Shamim Gul, McGill University, Canada and University of Balochistan, Pakistan; and Joann K. Whalen, McGill University, Canada and Mohammed VI Polytechnic University, Morocco;

 About the Editor(s)